Doberman Pinscher Cost

 Dr. Leslie Brooks also recommends the Gastropexy procedure for your Doberman because it is a large, deep-chested dog, and this way you will prevent the twist of the stomach itself.
 Expect to pay anywhere between $210 and $410 for this procedure.

 Adult Dobermans will need at least one vet check-up every year and this would cost anywhere between $130 and $270, depending on the geographical location and the clinic.
-For the heartworm and flea prevention medications you will pay anywhere between $100 and $310 each.
-Also, for the annual vaccine booster shots, you will pay anywhere between $15 and $55 each.
+For the heartworm and flea prevention medications, you will pay anywhere between $100 and $310 each.
+Also, for the annual vaccine booster shots, you will pay from $15 to $55 each.

 In the table below you will find the costs associated with some of the most common health problems that a Doberman Pinscher may have.